Glitch3dPenguin/KLabsDevWebsite-deprecated/_posts/2022-06-03-PersonalCDI.md

 **4)** Once the Bucket has been created you'll need to adjust some more settings.
 First choose *"Lifecycle Settings"* and chooose *"Keep only the last version of the file"*.
 ![Change Lifecycle Settings](https://cdn.klabsdev.com/klabsdev/images/BackblazeLifecycleSettings.gif)
 Now click the big "Update Bucket" button.
-Now for the Last setting.
+Now, for the Last setting.

 **5)** In the same area you will need to click on the *"CORS Rules"* option and set it to *"Share everything in this bucket with every origin"*.
 ![Change CORS Rules](https://cdn.klabsdev.com/klabsdev/images/backblazeCORS.gif)